 The length of the company supply chain describes the distance materials are shipped before and after the mattress is manufactured.
 In all cases, the sustainable mattress companies in our list assemble their products in the United States, minimizing the post-manufacturing shipping burden.

 Carbon Emissions Offsets

 A second supply chain consideration is whether the mattress maker offsets their shipping and manufacturing carbon emissions with carbon credits or carbon sequestration programs, such as reforestation.
-Only Avocado and Brentwood Homes, which is owned by Avocado Brands, actively offset their company carbon emissions.
+All of the companies with the Leaders of the Pack designation offset their company carbon emissions.

 Recyclable Mattress Materials

 Recyclability of the mattress and materials is a common feature of sustainable mattresses.
 The latex, cotton, wool, and other materials in all the mattresses we reviewed are biodegradable.
 However, it is important to send a mattress to a responsible recycler to ensure that it does not end up in a landfill.

 Recyclable Packaging Materials